 Protect yourself from spyware by investing in reliable antivirus software.
-Security experts at PCMag recommend several spyware products for Internet users that help to protect against online threats.
+Security experts recommend several spyware products for Internet users that help to protect against online threats.
 These antivirus and anti-spyware programs block spyware and other viruses, thus keeping your privacy from being violated.
 Follow your program's download instructions and remember to allow updates as needed, so your software performs at peak protection levels.

 Consider using a VPN or proxy

 For online privacy when browsing the Internet, consider using a VPN or proxy server to change your IP.
 Both are secure ways to browse the Internet without fear of cybercriminals intercepting your information.
 A secure VPN uses end-to-end encryption.
 This means that the data from your device is encrypted to the connecting server point via a tunneling protocol.

 Proxies act as a gateway between a user and the Internet.
 However, they don't encrypt traffic or hide your IP address like VPNs do.
 Both will work well, though, if you want to hide your public IP - which you can see on the What's My IP Address homepage.
 Either way, for maximum online privacy and security, a proxy or VPN is a great choice for protecting yourself when browsing.

 Online privacy and security is especially important in our technological age.
 These 7 steps show you just how to protect your privacy online.
 If you've followed them and still want to improve your online privacy even further, consider these tips: